shopware/shopware/src/Docs/Resources/v2/30-theme-guide/10-theme-create.md

 ## Difference between "themes" and "regular" plugins

 There are basically two ways to change the appearance of the storefront.
-You can have a "regular" plugins which main purpose is to add new functions and change the behavior of the shop.
+You can have "regular" plugins which main purpose is to add new functions and change the behavior of the shop.
-These Plugins might also contain scss/css and javascript to be able to embed their new content into the storefront correctly.
+These Plugins might also contain scss/css and javascript to be able to embed their new features into the storefront.

-A shop manager can install your plugin over the plugin manager and your scripts and styles will automatically be embedded.
-The theme which is currently selected by the shop manager will be recompiled with your custom styles.
+A shop owner can install your plugin over the plugin manager and your scripts and styles will automatically be embedded.
+The theme which is currently selected by the shop owner will be recompiled with your custom styles.

 The second way to change the appearance of the storefront is to create a theme.
 The main purpose of themes